webtrees/webtrees.github.io/faq/locations.md

 ![Milton Keynes Gedcom](mk-facts.png)

-webtrees can show the locations of the birth and burial on a map, but it does not have the co-ordinates of the baptism.
+webtrees can show the locations of the birth and burial on a map, but it does not have the coordinates of the baptism.

 ![Milton Keynes Gedcom](mk-map-1.png)

-So, we need some co-ordinates that represent the entire town (e.g. the town centre) that we can use for any events in the town that do not have their own co-ordinates.
+So, we need some coordinates that represent the entire town (e.g. the town centre) that we can use for any events in the town that do not have their own coordinates.

-webtrees allows you to store co-ordinates for places (as opposed to events) in a "gazetteer".
+webtrees allows you to store coordinates for places (as opposed to events) in a "gazetteer".
 From the control panel, there is a link “Geographic data”.

 This gazetteer exists independely from your genealogy data, and is shared with all the family trees on your site.

-Here, you would store the co-ordinates for places.
-You could add some co-ordinates  for "England, Buckinghamshire, Milton Keynes"
+Here, you would store the coordinates for places.
+You could add some coordinates  for "England, Buckinghamshire, Milton Keynes"

 ![Milton Keynes Gedcom](mk-location.png)